February 25, 2022

 However, you can pour calendula oil into standing water to kill mosquito larvae.
 For this to work, you must add enough oil so that the entire surface is coated with a film.
 It will smother the mosquitoes before they have a chance to mature and leave the water.

-If you’re interested in repelling mosquitoes naturally, check out our proprietary repellent.
-Because it is all-natural, it’s perfectly safe for kids and pets alike.
+If you’re interested in repelling mosquitoes with essential oils, check out our proprietary repellent.
+Because it contains natural active ingredients, it’s perfectly safe for kids and pets alike when used as directed.
 It’s time to put a stop to the bites!